Asymptotic distribution of least squares estimators for linear models with dependent errors : regular designs

 \subsection{The asymptotic covariance matrix for regular design}

 For regular design, the asymptotic covariance matrix is easy to compute.
 Actually, we shall see that it is the same as in the case where the errors are independent up to a multiplicative factor.
-More precisely, the usual variance term $\sigma^{2} = \mathbb{E}(\epsilon_{0}^{2})$ should be replaced by the sum of covariances : $\sum_{k} \gamma(k)$.